Tuesday, October 27, 2020

 Set sail on an all new route along the captivating canal to the historic Latchford Locks and back, giving you the opportunity to experience a round-trip in the same day!
 History buffs will also get a greater understanding of the fascinating past of the canal from the Blue Badge Guide’s live commentary.

-As you sail back along the canal from Latchford Locks you will get a unique view of Liverpool’s UNESCO World Heritage Waterfront and the Mersey Estuary.
+As you sail back along the canal from Latchford Locks you will get a unique view of Liverpool’s waterfront and the Mersey Estuary.
 On this peaceful day out, you can sit back and take in the panoramic views of Liverpool’s famous skyline, marvel at the historic buildings, and stunning coastline.